nickbabcock/sff.life/content/blog/how-to-undervolt-gpu/index.md

 - Proceed to adjust all greater voltages to our frequency
 - Re-benchmark

+If the undervolt is unstable then Timespy won't finish and will display an error.
+That's when you know you've undervolted too far and to dial it back one step.
+It is rare that undervolts would cause significant instability like blue screens, system freezes, or screen artifacts.

 ### Results

 ![google-sheets-results](./google-sheets-results.png "Spreadsheet tracking the undervolt process")